nguyendangnamphong/AppDN/readme.md

 ### Pro-tip: Backup archives access
 You can open the BorgBackup archives on your host by following these steps:<br>
 (instructions for Ubuntu Desktop)

-Alternatively, there is now a community container that allows to access your backups in a web session: https://github.com/nextcloud/all-in-one/tree/main/community-containers/borgbackup-viewer.

 ```bash
 # Install borgbackup on the host